jaspervdj/hakyll/README.markdown

 that in your template, you can use `$identifier`, and it will be replaced by the value of `identifier`.

 With this template we could, for example, render the file we saw in the previous section.
 It would go like this:

     page <- readPage "text.markdown"
-    render <- renderPage "templates/sample.html" page
+    rendered <- render "templates/sample.html" page

-Now, `render` will be a `Page` containing all metadata from `page`, but the `body` key would be replaced by the substitution.
+    writePage rendered

+This reads in `text.markdown`, renders it and writes it to the site destination (`_site/text.html`).
+The result of a `render` action is an `IO Page`, the metadata will be copied from the original page, and the body will be replaced by the rendering result.
 This means we can combine rendering actions.
 Given another template `templates/default.html`:
     <html>
         <head>
             <title> $title </title>